24 Essential Black-Owned Restaurants in NYC You Need to Try

 Henrica's Restaurant And Lounge

 Open since 2006, Henrica’s offers a distinct culinary style inspired by a combination of two cuisines: Jamaican and Chinese.
 The menu is broken down into separate sections with Jamaican and Chinese classics, and then specialty items that combine flavors from both cultures.
-Dedicated Jamaican offerings include pigeon peas soup, stamp & go, and curried goat; and dedicated Chinese offerings include peppered steak, shrimp and lobster lo mein, and steamed snapper with ginger and scallion.
-House specialties include Henrica’s fried rice with beef, shrimp, and chicken; jerk chicken lo mein, baby back ribs with sweet potato fries, and jerk chicken pasta alfredo.
+Dedicated Jamaican offerings include Goat Head Soup, Oxtail & Beans, and Fish Sticks with Scotch Bonnet Tartar Sauce.
+Dedicated Chinese offerings include Sweet & Sour Chicken, Shrimp & Lobster Lo Mein, and Steamed Snapper with Ginger & Scallion.
+House specialties include Henrica’s Fried Rice with beef, shrimp, and chicken; Jerk Chicken Lo Mein; Baby Back Ribs with Sweet Potato Fries; and Lobster in Curry.

-Located between the border of Crown Heights and Prospect Heights, The Islands offers Jamaican classics in Brooklyn.
-Open since 2001, the restaurant’s menu includes jerk chicken, oxtail, escovitch snapper, curried goat, okra and codfish.
-The eatery is also known for its signature long-simmered stews where the meat falls off the bone.
-Their side dishes include a dense baked macaroni and cheese, and for more traditional offerings, go for the plantains, rice and peas or stewed cabbage (all of which have an essence of coconut oil).
+Located between the border of Crown Heights and Prospect Heights, The Islands serves Jamaican classics in Brooklyn.
+Open since 2001, the restaurant’s menu includes Jerk Leg of Lamb, Curry Goat, Calypso Shrimp, and Okra Cod Fish.
+The eatery is also known for its signature long-simmered stews like Stewed Chicken in Brown Gravy where the meat falls off the bone.
+Homemade refreshments include Sorrel and Lemonade.

 LoLo's Seafood Shack

 Inspired by the locally owned and operated seaside eateries referred to as lolos in the British West Indies, Lolo’s Seafood Shack offers island-style barbecue and Caribbean comfort foods.
-Since 2014, Chefs Raymond Mohan and Leticia Skai Young have been cooking up their delicious flavors in Harlem with standouts such as the jerk chicken with Durty Rice and Johnny Cakes (a dense, slightly sweet bread that Lolo’s packs with flavor); the signature Pom Pom Shrimp and fries basket; and sweet plantains with cojita cheese and herbs.
-But a visit to this seafood joint wouldn’t be complete without trying the seafood boil, where diners can fill up on crawfish, shrimp, and crab legs while sipping on the popular Lolo’s Punch made from coconut rum, sorrel, and ginger.
+Since 2014, chefs Raymond Mohan and Leticia Skai Young have been cooking up their delicious flavors in Harlem with standouts such as the Belizean Conch Fritters; Jerk Chicken with Durty Rice and Johnny Cakes (a dense, slightly sweet bread that Lolo’s packs with flavor); and the signature Pom Pom Shrimp and Fries Basket.
+But a visit to this seafood joint wouldn’t be complete without trying the Seafood Boils, where diners can fill up on Crawfish, Shrimp, and Snow Crab Legs while sipping on the popular Lolo’s Punch made from coconut rum, sorrel, and ginger.

 Located blocks from Prospect Park, Mangoseed is a neighborhood spot for Caribbean classics and tropical drinks.
-Founded in 2009 by chef Paul Burrowes, the spot is a culmination of Caribbean and Brooklyn finesse.
-Some of the menu highlights include the jerk salmon and pasta alfredo (FYI, you can't go wrong with any jerk-themed dish here since many are crowd favorites).
-For anyone looking for pizza with a neo-Caribbean twist, go for the oxtail pie and pair it with selections from an extensive drink list that includes Brooklyn-movie-themed cocktails like Do The Right Thing or dozens of whiskey and rum offerings.
+Founded in 2009 by chef Paul Burrowes, the spot is a culmination of Caribbean and Brooklyn finesse along with wood-fired pizza and brunch.
+Some of the menu highlights include the Jerk Salmon and Pasta Alfredo (FYI, you can't go wrong with any jerk-themed dish here since many are crowd favorites).
+For anyone looking for pizza with a neo-Caribbean twist, go for the Oxtail Pie and pair it with selections from an extensive drink list that includes Brooklyn-movie-themed cocktails like Do The Right Thing or dozens of whiskey and rum offerings.

-Nneji in Astoria is one of NYC’s newest destinations for authentic West African and Nigerian fare.
-This addition to Queens from founder Beatrice Ajaero not only operates as a small takeout restaurant, but also as a shop featuring African goods.
-Popular menu items include the garri (a combination of yucca and fufu/mashed potatoes); egusi (melon seed, spinach, red bell pepper, and a blend of savory spices); red stew (goat meat in a ginger-scotch bonnet blend and aromatic herbs); and jollof rice.
+Nneji in Astoria is one of NYC’s most talked about destinations for authentic West African and Nigerian fare.
+The woman-owned addition to Queens from founder Beatrice Ajaero not only operates as a small takeout restaurant, but also as a shop featuring African goods.
+Popular menu items include Savory Meat Pies; Okra & Spinach; Egusi (melon seed, spinach, red bell pepper); West African Red Stew (beef, cow foot, cow skin in a Nigerian spice blend with spicy scotch bonnet pepper); and Mixed Meat Jollof Rice.
 For anyone looking to learn more about this global cuisine, Ajaero is known for her warm hospitality and shareable knowledge on the topic.

 Paint 'N Pour